FredKSchott/pika-pack-builders/packages/plugin-build-deno/README.md

 For more information about @pika/pack & help getting started, [check out the main project repo](https://github.com/pikapkg/pack).

+## Options

+- `"entrypoint"` (Default: `"deno"`): Customize the package.json manifest entrypoint set by this plugin.
+Accepts either a string or an array of strings.
+Changing this is not recommended for most usage.

 ## Result

 1. Adds a TypeScript distribution to your built package: `dist-deno/`